 All other audiovisual needs (including flip charts, etc.) will be at the presenter’s expense and must be indicated on the order form.
 Presenters must arrange and pay for these services with AIHce EXP’s exclusive audiovisual provider.
-To place an order for additional audiovisual, please download the order form.
+To place an order for additional audiovisual, please download the order form (COMING SOON).

 Presentation Central Uploading

-You are REQUIRED to upload electronic copies of your presentation(s) to AIHA’s Presentation Management System (available in March/April).
-You can choose to upload prior to getting on-site, or upload in the Speaker Ready Room on-site at the Convention Center.
+You are REQUIRED to upload electronic copies of your presentation(s) to AIHA’s Presentation Management System (COMING SOON).
+You can choose to upload prior to getting on-site or in the Speaker Ready Room on-site at the convention center.
 AIHA will provide computers in session rooms, upon which the relevant presentation(s) will already be loaded.
 You may not bring a personal computer as a way to avoid the upload requirement.
 Edits and updates can be made to the presentation until one (1) hour prior to the session start time.